oneconvergence/dkube-examples/titanic/README.md

 # Notebooks
 [owner project setup notebook](owner/resources.ipynb) - shows how to setup projects using DKube SDK.

-[DS pipeline notebook](pipeline.ipynb) - Runs this notebook after launching IDE under the project. show hows to create user's DKube resources inside project using SDK and how to run end to end pipeline.
+[DS pipeline notebook](pipeline.ipynb) - Run this notebook after launching IDE under the project.
+Shows how to create user's DKube resources inside project using SDK and how to run end to end pipeline.